discordjs/discord.js/docs/docs_message.rst

 timestamp
 ~~~~~~~~~

-`Number`, timestamp of when the message was sent.
+`Date`, timestamp of when the message was sent.

 everyoneMentioned
 ~~~~~~~~~~~~~~~~~